 | Long stay | 10 GB | 30 days | Intense trekking or remote work |

-Compared to the cost of roaming in an overseas territory (which is not always included in the Europe bundle), a local eSIM is much more economical and without surprises.
-If you are also hopping to neighboring islands like Mauritius, consider a plan that covers the area.
+Compared to the cost of roaming in an overseas territory (which is not always included in the European bundle), a local eSIM is much more cost-effective and without surprises.
+If you also plan to hop to other Indian Ocean islands like Comoros, consider a plan that covers the entire area instead of installing a different eSIM at each stop.

 How to activate it step-by-step

 Activating the eSIM takes about a minute.
-Install it at home with Wi-Fi and only turn on data when you land at Roland Garros.
+Install it at home with Wi-Fi and turn on data only upon landing at Roland Garros.
 The process is as follows:

 - Purchase the plan and receive the QR code by email instantly.